Part-DB/Part-DB-server/docs/usage/eda_integration.md

 You can use the "Force visibility" checkbox on a part or category to override this behavior and force parts to be visible or hidden in KiCad.

 *Please note that KiCad caches the library categories.
-So if you change something, which would change the visibile categories in KiCad, you have to reload EEschema to see the changes.*
+So if you change something, which would change the visible categories in KiCad, you have to reload EEschema to see the changes.*

 ### Category depth in KiCad

-For performance reasons, only the mmost top-level categories of Part-DB are shown as categories in KiCad.
+For performance reasons, only the most top-level categories of Part-DB are shown as categories in KiCad.
 All parts in the subcategories are shown in the top-level category.

 You can configure the depth of the categories shown in KiCad, via the `EDA_KICAD_CATEGORY_DEPTH` env option.
 The default value is 0, which means only the top-level categories are shown.
 To show more levels of categories, you can set this value to a higher number.